Sole Licking

 - Foot Worship55/100Power, Roles & ScenariosThe submissive, reverent practice of kissing, massaging, caressing or venerating a partner's feet, usually inside a dominance-and-submission dynamic.
 It names an activity and a ritual of devotion rather than the underlying attraction, which is the foot fetish.55

-- Sole Fetish53/100Body Parts & PartialismAn erotic focus on the underside of the foot — the sole — and especially its texture, wrinkles, and lines.
-A narrower expression of foot partialism, it is closely tied to the popular "wrinkled soles" community and search term.53
+- Sole Fetish53/100Body Parts & PartialismSole fetishism is an erotic focus on the underside of the foot (the sole), especially its texture, softness, and the wrinkles and flex-lines that appear when the foot bends.
+A narrower form of foot partialism tied to the popular "wrinkled soles" search term.53

-- Toe Sucking55/100Acts & ActivitiesOral stimulation of the toes — licking, kissing, or sucking them for erotic pleasure.
+- Toe Sucking55/100Acts & ActivitiesOral stimulation of the toes (licking, kissing, or sucking them) for erotic pleasure.
 A defining foot-focused act within the broader practice of foot worship, popularly nicknamed "shrimping" and given lasting cultural visibility by a 1992 royal tabloid episode.55

 - Foot Fetish83/100Podophilia · Body Parts & PartialismA focused erotic interest in feet (their shape, soles, toes, arches, or grooming) as a primary source of attraction.
 As a form of partialism (erotic focus on a non-genital body part), it is by a wide margin the most commonly reported example.83